xendit/xenissuing-android/README.md

 This SDK comprises of the following modules :
 - XenIssuing: this module handles encryption between XenIssuing and your Android application.

-## XenIssuing
+## SecureSession

-XenIssuing is a module to help you set up encryption between XenIssuing and your application.
+SecureSession is a module to help you set up encryption between XenIssuing and your application.

 ### Requirements